 (Note, the “addition” equations are free, but there are other memory games available as well!)

 Visit Middle School Math Man for the free download.

 It only takes one time to explain how this game works and you can play it again many times throughout the summer.
-I found very detailed instructions from the NCTM website.
-By the way, a great website for activities.

-Play a Card Game:
+Play a Math Card Game:

 Heidi from Starts at Eight shares 4 games middle school students can play using just a deck of playing cards.
 All of the games require two or more players.

 Use this online webquest for detailed instructions and guidelines.
 Students create a dream vacation…on a budget.

 This might be a helpful boredom buster while you travel to your actual vacation. 😉